lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 # ToDo
 ## Next Up
+- Unsaved Notification when the user navigates away from the page.
+- Save posts to local storage
+ This is a terrible issue to have, I am going to add the notification alerting the user that they have unsaved changes.
+And find some way to clarify that "Create Post" button simply saves a draft, it doesn't publish a post.
+ Really gotta do the unsaved warning correctly.

+- Weird bug about the timer running slower than expected.
+- Publish buttons render 4 times on first load.

+- Default slugs are just cuid(), slugify title and set the post slug when the user clicks "Publish".
 - Learn to use and mirgrate the database properly.
 	- I gotta learn to run scripts on my db that aren't just "seed".
 	- Dev and prod migrations separate.
 Auto switch env variables.